 We've discretized the above continuous specification of the basis set.
 This leaves several free parameters.
 Most models of detection and masking get by with about no more than 6 spatial frequencies, about 12 orientations (specified by the ratio of horizontal and vertical spatial frequencies), and two phases (cosine and sine) at each retinal location.
 A subset of neurons representing a particular spatial frequency bandwidth makes up a spatial frequency channel.
 (Although there is neurophysiological evidence for pairs of V1 neurons having receptive fields with 90 deg phase shifted relative to each other, there is evidence against absolute phase--i.e. there is not a predominance of edge or bar type receptive fields.
 See Field and Tolhurst).
 One parameter still left unspecified is the standard deviation or spread of the Gaussian envelope.
-If large, this

-basis set approaches that of regular and global Fourier analysis.
+If large, this basis set approaches that of regular and global Fourier analysis.
 The psychophysical data suggest that the standard deviation be such that the Gaussian envelope is about one cycle (at the 1/e point) of the sine wave.
 One cycle corresponds to about 1.5 octaves spatial frequency bandwidth.
+Example: Visualizing receptive field weights as a basis set:

 Why a local Gabor-function representation of visual information?

 Why would the visual system have such a representation?
 We have two types of explanations.
-One is that encoding over multiple spatial scales is important for subsequent processing that may involve edge detection, or stereoscopic matching, and so forth.
-Analogous pyramid schemes have been developed for computer vision.
+One is that encoding over multiple spatial scales is important for subsequent processing that may involve edge detection, or stereoscopic matching, or specific kinds of recognition (e.g. low spatial frequency information is useful for providing "gist" information about a scene), and so forth.
+Analogous so-called "pyramid" schemes have been developed for computer vision.
 (See Adelson, E. H., Simoncelli, E., & Hingorani, R., 1987; Simoncelli and Olshausen, 2001).
 The second explanation is in terms of economical encoding which we pick up on briefly below.
-(An interesting historical note is that many of early attempts to understand visual cortical receptive fields in terms of filters localized in space and spatial frequency were forerunners of modern wavelet theory (Simoncelli and Olshausen, 2001).)

-Edge Detection by Neural Networks

-Because of the orientation selectivity of cortical cells, they have been sometimes interpreted as edge detectors.
+It is interesting that many of early attempts to understand visual cortical receptive fields in terms of filters localized in space and spatial frequency were forerunners of modern wavelet theory (Simoncelli and Olshausen, 2001).
+Edge Detection by Neural Networks Because of the orientation selectivity of cortical cells, they have been sometimes interpreted as edge detectors.
 It is easy to see how a sine-phase Gabor function filter (1 cycle wide) would respond vigorously to an edge oriented with its receptive field.
 This type of receptive field behaves as a 2D smoothing operator followed by a first order directional derivative.
 There are various ways of "reverse engineering" the visual system to design edge detectors.
 Here is one that combines the outputs of two model simple cells.

-Optional: Morrone and Burr edge detector: combining sine and cosine phase filters

-What kinds of computational function might complex cells serve?
+Optional: Morrone and Burr edge detector: combining sine and cosine phase filters What kinds of computational function might complex cells serve?

-Define the filters
+Define the filters Plot[cosinefilter[x,.5,1],{x,-1,1}]

-Plot[cosinefilter[x,.5,1],{x,-1,1}]

 ■ Define the input stimulus: an ideal edge

 '''

 Plot[Sign[x], {x, -1, 1}, Axes->None]

 '''

-■ Calculate the response of a bank of cosine filters to the edge
+Calculate the response of a bank of cosine filters to the edge

 '''

 cr[x] :=

 NIntegrate[cosinefilter[(x - x1),.5,1] Sign[x1],{x1,-1.5,1.5}]

-Plot[cr[x],{x,-1,1},PlotPoints->10];

-0.3

-0.2

-0.1

--1-0.5.1

-0.5 1

--0.2

--0.2

--0.3

 '''

-■ Calculate the response of a bank of sine filters to the edge

 '''

-sr[x] :=

-NIntegrate[sinefilter[(x - x1),.5,1] Sign[x1],{x1,-1.5,1.5}]
+Plot[cr[x], \{x, -1, 1\}, PlotPoints \rightarrow 10]

 '''